philipphenkel/pxt-powerfunctions/README.md

 # pxt-powerfunctions - Power Functions IR Sender

 Control your LEGO® Power Functions motors using your micro:bit, an infrared LED and MakeCode.
-This package turns your micro:bit into a remote control for your LEGO® Power Functions devices.
+This package turns your micro:bit into a remote control for your Power Functions devices.

 ## MakeCode Blocks Example